TOKUSETSU SENSUI-BOKAN!

 Authors' Notes:

-[3] Many books and Orders of Battle (OOB) on the Battle of Midway list RIO DE JANEIRO MARU as being at Kwajalein during the battle.
-The source of these OOB's is thought by the authors to be Cdr Fuchida Mitsuo and is subject to question.
+[2] Many books and Orders of Battle (OOB) erroneously list RIO DE JANEIRO MARU as being at Kwajalein during the Battle of Midway.

 [4] Because of the conditions Allied POWs had to endure aboard her, RIO DE JANEIRO MARU was considered a "Hell Ship."